khangtictoc/Ansible-Playbook_Devops-Services/README.md

 > Note: Users and password in VM when booting up by Vagrant is 'vagrant' and 'vagrant', this is set up by default.

-> You can change system's CPU and RAM above in Vagrantfile; as well as static IP address of each VM and if so, you have to change those in accordance with `host_vars` folder
+> You can change system's CPU and RAM above in Vagrantfile; as well as static IP address of each VM and if so, you have to change those in  `host_vars` folder

 Playbook information